What Does a Wildlife Officer Do?

 Source: U.S. Bureau of Labor Statistics, 2018

 - Education: Wildlife officer careers don't necessarily require a college degree.
-A high school diploma or GED will almost always be required, however, and many agencies are beginning to require at least some college.
+A high school diploma or GED will almost always be required, however, many agencies are beginning to require at least some college.
 Preference is often given to those with at least an associates degree.
-It might be advisable to earn either a degree in criminal justice or a degree in criminology if you lack previous work or military credentials.
+Earn either a degree in criminal justice or a degree in criminology if you lack previous work or military credentials.

 - Experience: Past military experience, prior work in law enforcement, or previous relevant employment that includes contact with the public in some capacity is typically necessary.
 Most law enforcement agencies give military veterans a priority in hiring.